fieldtrip/website/workshop/oslo2019/timefrequency.md

 ---
 title: Time-frequency analysis of EEG data
-tags: [tutorial, oslo, eeg, frequency, eeg-audodd]
+tags: [oslo2019, eeg, frequency, eeg-audodd]
 ---

 # Time-frequency analysis of EEG data

 ## Introduction

 In this tutorial, you can find information about the frequency and  time-frequency analysis of a single subject's EEG data.
 We will use both Fourier analysis with Hanning tapers and Morlet wavelets; and we will have a special focus on how to visualize the data.
 We will learn how to compare conditions in the frequency domain, looking at differences in beta band activity after left versus the right hand responses.
-You can familiarize yourself with the paradigm and data by reading [the example dataset description](/workshop/natmeg/meg_audodd).
+You can familiarize yourself with the paradigm and data by reading the [example dataset description](/workshop/natmeg/meg_audodd).

 {% include markup/info %}
 This tutorial contains the hands-on material for the [Oslo 2019 workshop](/workshop/oslo2019) and is complemented by this lecture, which was filmed at an [earlier workshop at NatMEG](/workshop/natmeg).